 The golden age P.A.F. pickups were hand-wound and used alnico II, III, IV, and V magnets and copper wire.
 The Vintage Original Spec line of guitars have the exact same P.A.F. pickup sets of the originals, giving you the vintage output and classic sound that spell out Gibson.

-In addition, some early Gibsons had P90 pickups and were associated with early blues, jazz, and rock.
+In addition, some early Gibsons had P90 pickups and were associated with early blues, jazz, and rock (and so naturally are very popular when people go to upgrade their pickups).
 The P90s that these guitars have were known for their punchy mid-driven single coil sound and the Gibson Custom Shop uses of the same alnico magnets, 42-gauge plain enamel wire, and the same hand-winding method to recreate these defining tones.

 As the name suggests, the Vintage Original Spec line is very true to the past even to its electronics.
 The guitars use the same model potentiometers, bumblebee capacitors, and wiring that the authentic instruments have.